Logo

 Loy Krathong – The Festival of Lights

 One of the most magical experiences in Thailand in November is Loy Krathong, often called the Festival of Lights.
 Celebrated on the full moon of the 12th lunar month, this nationwide event sees rivers, lakes and canals illuminated by thousands of krathongs - small, beautifully decorated floats made from banana leaves, flowers, candles and incense, symbolizing the letting go of negativity and making wishes for good fortune.
-The festival is best experienced in Bangkok, Chiang Mai and Sukhothai, where the glowing water and fireworks create a magical scene.

 Yi Peng Lantern Festival – A sky full of lights